- Speed Limits

 In January of 2017, the Governor signed into law several changes to how speed limits are set in Michigan.
-The changes to the Michigan Vehicle Code are outlined in MCL 257.627 through 257.628.
+The changes to the Michigan Vehicle Code are outlined in Michigan Compiled Laws (MCL) 257.627 through 257.628.
 What do these changes in the law mean to us in Walker?

-If you travelled around the state this summer you probably saw a few stretches of interstate where the speed limit went from 70 mph to 75 mph.
+If you traveled around the state this summer you probably saw a few stretches of interstate where the speed limit went from 70 miles per hour to 75 miles per hour (mph).
 The new law requires the Michigan Department of Transportation (MDOT) to raise the upper threshold from 70 to 75 on at least 600 miles of limited access freeway.
 The implementation of this requirement began almost immediately but must be completed by January of 2018.

-The second method we have to set speed limits is based on the 85th percentile speed of free flow traffic.
-The 85th Percentile Speed is the speed that 85 percent of vehicles do not exceed.
-Another way of looking at this is that only 15 percent of vehicles go faster than this speed, and 85 percent go at or below this speed.
+The second method we have to set speed limits is based on the 85th percentile speed of free-flow traffic.
+The 85th Percentile Speed is the speed that 85% of vehicles do not exceed.
+Another way of looking at this is that only 15% of vehicles go faster than this speed, and 85% go at or below this speed.
 The state believes that this helps to minimize crashes and promote a more uniform traffic flow along a corridor.
-Many professional traffic engineers also believe that using the 85th percentile speed to set speed limits is the safest way to set top speed expectations.
+Many professional traffic engineers also believe that using the 85th percentile speed to set speed limits is the safest way to set-top speed expectations.

 If you are thinking of requesting a speed study along your road please keep these new rules in mind.
 Often when a speed study is performed the calculated 85th percentile speed can result in increases to that limit.
 It's a pleasant surprise when a lower limit is justified but this is a rare event.
 Remember that the city's hands are tied when it comes to flexibility.
 If we study a roadway we must come into compliance with the law.
 In fact, the law is written to allow MDOT or the Michigan State Police to actually step in and raise local speed limits if they believe that the community is not in compliance with the law.